jmeyerhoefer/Testify/README.md

 # Bachelor Thesis Workspace

-This repository contains the implementation and analysis artifacts for Jakob Meyerhoefer's bachelor thesis around beginner-friendly F# testing, build/test failure analysis, and supporting tooling.
+This repository grew over the course of the bachelor thesis, so it is a mix of the actual `Testify` implementation, older experiments, evaluation code, and thesis material.
+The center of gravity is the `Testify` project, but the surrounding folders are still useful for understanding where the final design came from and how it was evaluated.

 ## Main Projects

 - [`Testify`](/D:/Bachelorarbeit/24-ba-jakob-meyerhoefer/Testify)
-  Main thesis project.
-Contains the `Testify` F# testing library, API tests, the `GdP23` replay and comparison pipeline, and the current DSL sketches.
+  The main project.
+This is where the `Testify` library lives, together with its API tests, the `GdP23` replay/comparison pipeline, and the current DSL notes.
 - [`error-pattern`](/D:/Bachelorarbeit/24-ba-jakob-meyerhoefer/error-pattern)
-  Earlier build/test-analysis pipeline used as reference during the thesis work.
+  Earlier build/test-analysis pipeline that served as a reference point during the thesis work.
 - [`assertify`](/D:/Bachelorarbeit/24-ba-jakob-meyerhoefer/assertify)
-  Related earlier experimentation around assertion APIs and reporting.
+  Older experiments around assertion APIs and reporting.
 - [`latex`](/D:/Bachelorarbeit/24-ba-jakob-meyerhoefer/latex)
   Thesis sources and supporting LaTeX material.
 - [`evaluation`](/D:/Bachelorarbeit/24-ba-jakob-meyerhoefer/evaluation)
-  Evaluation-related notebooks, scripts, or intermediate analysis artifacts.
+  Evaluation scripts, notes, and intermediate analysis artifacts.

-## Status
+## Current Status

 - `Testify` is currently treated as frozen at source version `0.1.0`.
 - The final selected `GdP23` comparison run was regenerated cleanly and currently yields `0` diffs